joepie91/nzbspider/README.md

 the MySQL development libraries installed).
 Other than that, just run main.py.

+## Notes

+The script will assume that all releasenames in your database are safe as a filename.
+No sanitation or conversion of the filenames will take place.

 ## License

 Licensed under the WTFPL or, if you take issue with that for some